SamErde/SamErde/README.md

 ### Hi there! 👋

 - 🔭 I’m currently working on :blue_heart: PowerShell, Exchange Server, Active Directory and Azure AD, Windows Server deployments, and SolarWinds Orion .
-- 🌱 I’m currently learning about life...and when I have time, also learn about: Docker, Ansible, code management with Git, and trying to catch my Linux knowledge up to its Windows counterpart. :penguin:
+- 🌱 I’m currently learning life as a husband and father, and when I have time: Docker, Ansible, code management with Git, and trying to catch my Linux knowledge up to its Windows counterpart. :penguin:
-- 👯 I’m looking to collaborate on PowerShell, Ubiquiti Dream Machine improvements, and useful projects for Synology NAS.
+- 👯 I’m looking to collaborate on PowerShell, Ubiquiti Dream Machine tools, and useful projects for Synology NAS.
 - 💬 Ask me about Windows, Active Directory, anything between the two, and most of all: coffee! :coffee:
 - 📫 How to reach me: [Twitter](https://twitter.com/SamErde), [LinkedIn](https://www.linkedin.com/in/samerde/), or [Server Fault](https://serverfault.com/users/49571/sturdyerde)
 - 😄 Pronouns: he/his/him